 Below are related articles discussing the new updates. https://www.cms.gov/newsroom/fact-sheets/proposed-policy-payment-and-quality-provisionschanges-medicare-physician-fee-schedule-calendar-year-2

-These changes when approved take away some of the systems limitations on remote patient monitoring.
+These 2020 remote monitoring changes when approved take away some of the systems limitations on remote patient monitoring.
 No longer will the physician must the physician have the QHCP in their office to provide the monitoring phone contact.
 There is an additional 20 minutes allowed for longer conversations or multiple conversations in the same month.

 Removing the distance requirements for telehealth visits will open up this efficient service to urban and suburban patients.
 Given the home delivery of basic services that are growing, its only natural that people will flock to contacting their physician’s office remotely.